Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Jacka recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Jacka has experienced approximately 18 dwelling approvals per year over the past five financial years, totalling an estimated 93 homes.
+AreaSearch analysis of ABS building approval numbers for Jacka indicates an average of around 18 dwelling approvals per year over the past five financial years.
+This totals approximately 93 homes.
 As of FY26150 approvals have been recorded.
-Despite population decline during this period, development activity has been adequate relative to population changes, which could be beneficial for buyers.

-The average construction cost value of new homes is $377,000, suggesting a focus on the premium segment with upmarket properties.
-Compared to the Australian Capital Territory, Jacka has 164% more construction activity per person, indicating strong developer confidence in the location and ample choice for buyers.
-All new constructions have been detached dwellings, preserving the area's low density nature and catering to space-seeking buyers.
-Notably, developers are building more traditional houses than the current mix suggests (44% at Census), implying continued strong demand for family homes despite density pressures.
-The location has approximately 15 people per dwelling approval, suggesting an expanding market.
+Despite population decline during this period, development activity has been adequate relative to population changes, which is positive for buyers.
+The average construction cost value of new homes is $377,000, indicating a focus on the premium segment with upmarket properties.
+Compared to the Australian Capital Territory, Jacka has 164% more construction activity per person.
+This suggests strong developer confidence in the location and provides ample choice for buyers, which is substantially higher than the national average.
+All new constructions have been detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.

 Frequently Asked Questions - Development